 The smaller the surface of dry ice exposed to the air, the longer the piece will last.
 The USDA indicated that dry ice could be used for transporting food for up to 2 days, so long as it doesn’t touch the food directly and the food is stored at -10°F or below.

-It’s really important to take care when handling dry ice as you can actually burn your skin, and it can be dangerous if consumed.
-Dry ice can also cause eye irritation.
-It’s a great idea to wear a sturdy pair of gloves when working with dry ice and to make sure that the room you work in has plenty of fresh air.
+✔️You have to wear a sturdy pair of gloves when working with dry ice and to make sure that the room you work in has plenty of fresh air.

-If you are just keeping your dry ice out in the open air, the piece will sublimate a lot quicker than if it’s in a cooled storage facility.
+✔️When storing dry ice in the open air, the piece will sublimate a lot quicker than if it’s in a cooled storage facility.
 Humidity, heat, and wind will all speed up the process of it turning back into a gas.
-In the open air, your piece is likely to only last a few hours to a day, depending on the climate around it.
+Avoid applying any heat directly, and know that in these conditions, the piece may only last a day or so.

 So, dry ice is made up of solid carbon dioxide, and regular ice is made up of frozen water.
 Here are a couple of key differences between them: